casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::note

-Prerequisite for the below commands is that you have already installed the contract-v1 as shown in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet) before you install the contract-v2.
+Installing contract-v1 as shown in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet) is a prerequisite before installing contract-v2.

 :::